-Transportation is only one link, and we’ve exposed four other points in the supply chain that are at the biggest risk for pest problems in Working the Bugs Out: Your Guide to Supply Chain Pest Management.
+Transportation is only one link, and we’ve exposed four other points in the supply chain that are at the biggest risk for pest problems in Your Guide to Supply Chain Pest Management for Logistics.
 Let’s take a closer look at transportation challenges:

-- Damage – Like spills, minor damage to package can happen in transit.
+- Damage – Like spills, minor damage to packages can happen in transit.
 But don’t overlook the telltale signs of pest presence like gnaw marks, spider webbing, droppings and cast skins.

 - Creating a Checkpoint – It’s critical at transfer points in the supply chain to create a “pest-free checkpoint.”
 If the supplier can verify the inspection of goods before they leave the manufacturing facility and you can verify the condition when they arrive via transport, you reduce the places that pests can access your supply chain unchecked.

-For information on supply chain preparedness to protect your facility, download Working the Bugs Out: Your Guide to Supply Chain Pest Management.
+For information on supply chain preparedness to protect your facility, download Your Guide to Supply Chain Pest Management for Logistics.